Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 ToggleWhat Is TransLink?

-Metro Vancouver’s public transit system, namely TransLink, is ranked the 22nd best public transit network out of 60 crucial regions internationally.
+TransLink, Metro Vancouver’s public transit system, is the 22nd best out of 60 critical regions in the world for ranking public transit networks.
 It can also be called the best public transit system in Canada.

 Zone Fare System

-All of the Vancouver public transit systems, including the SkyTrain, SeaBus, and buses, use the same zone fare system, while West Coast Express uses another zone fare system.
-The fare is calculated based on the number of zones traveled, each zone represents a certain distance from the city center.
+The Vancouver public transit systems are all serviced by the SkyTrain, SeaBus and buses using the same zone fare system while West Coast Express uses another zone fare system.
+Depending on the distance away from the city center of the origin and destination of a journey the fare is calculated based on number of zones traveled.

-Buses have a 1-zone fare while SkyTrain fares are based on the number of zones the passenger will travel through, which can be 1, 2, or 3 zones depending on the distance traveled.
+Fares for buses are 1 zone and SkyTrain fares are number of zones that the passenger will travel in (1, 2 or 3 zones depending on distance traveled).

 90-min Valid Time

-A single fare on the Vancouver public transit system is valid for 90 minutes from the time it is purchased.
-During this time, passengers can make transfers between different modes of transportation within the system, such as transferring from a bus to the SkyTrain or from the SeaBus to a bus, without having to pay an additional fare.
+With most fares on the Vancouver public transit system, one single fare is valid for 90 minutes once purchased.
+At that time passengers, literally, can ‘switch modes’ within the system using such techniques as hopping from a bus to the SkyTrain or from the SeaBus to a bus, without having to pay any extra.

-However, it’s important to note that a single fare only allows for travel within the number of zones specified at the time of purchase.
-If a passenger travels beyond the number of zones specified on their fare, they will need to pay an additional fare to cover the additional zones traveled.
-Additionally, if the 90-minute time limit expires before the passenger completes their journey, they will need to purchase a new fare.
+Nevertheless it must be stated that a single fare only permits travel within the number of zones purchased at the time this fare is purchased.
+Additional zones traveled beyond the number of zones specified on their fare will require an additional fare for the passenger.
+In addition, if the 90 minutes time expires before the passenger reaches their final destination, the passenger will have to pay a new fare.

 Discounted Fare Policy

-There is a discounted flat rate for travel during weekends and holidays.
+Travel weekends and holidays will have a discounted flat rate.
 This fare policy applies all day on weekends and holidays, and applies for journeys starting after 6:30 p.m. on weekdays.
-The flat rate fare is equivalent to a one-zone fare and allows passengers to travel throughout the entire SkyTrain system for a single, discounted price.
+The flat rate is equivalent to a one zone fare and allows passengers to travel on the entire SkyTrain system for a pre determined single fare.

 Vancouver Public Transit Systems